machbase/machbase/content/en/neo/api-http/ui-api.md

 - `topic` 'iot.sensor' subject name to subscribe. it should be in NATS subject syntax.
 - `task` 'db/append/EXAMPLE:csv' writing descriptor, it means the incoming data is in CSV format and writing data into the table EXAMPLE in append mode.
 - `autostart` makes the subscriber will start automatically when machbase-neo starts.
 If the subscriber is not autostart mode, you can make it start and stop manually by subscriber start <name> and subscriber stop <name> commands.
-- `qos` <int> if the bridge is MQTT type, it specifies the QoS level of the subscription to the topic.
+- `QoS` <int> if the bridge is MQTT type, it specifies the QoS level of the subscription to the topic.
 It supports 0, 1 and the default is 0 if it is not specified.
 - `queue` <string> if the bridge is NATS type, it specifies the Queue Group.

 nats-bridge manual https://docs.machbase.com/neo/bridges/31.nats/